Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez vs. Tigers Preview, Player Prop Bets - September 28

-On Thursday, Nelson Velazquez (batting .171 in his past 10 games) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 1:10 PM ET.
+The Kansas City Royals, including Nelson Velazquez (.171 batting average in his past 10 games), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-4) against the Tigers.

 Sportsbook Promo Codes